Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Barring an unexpected funding source for additional travel and an unusually sudden development of a strong western trough, this post marks the end of the Weather Expedition forecasting excercises and discussions, and the return of this blog to full-time 'normal' status.
-As always, the end of spring severe weather season does not mean the end of our weather expeditioning activities, which continue year-round as conditions warrant and funding allows.
+Barring an unexpected funding source for additional travel and an unusually sudden development of a strong western trough, this post marks the end of the Storm Observing Expedition forecasting excercises and discussions, and the return of this blog to full-time 'normal' status.
+As always, the end of spring severe weather season does not mean the end of our storm observing activities, which continue year-round as conditions warrant and funding allows.

 As always, your readership during this spring season was appreciated.
 I hope you'll stay tuned for our occasional summer weather documentation projects, which will include flash flooding, more (upward moving) tower lightning, landfalling hurricanes and more.
 Otherwise, be sure to check back with us in April of 2008 for the next Great Plains storm season!